k3jph/k3jph.github.io/_posts/2024/2024-11-12-lessons-on-invisible-authority-and-expert-power-from-alien-observers.md

 isn't an anomaly; it's a key component of effective leadership in complex systems.

-## Lessons Learned: Designing Effective Power Structures in Complex Organizations
+## Designing Effective Power Structures in Complex Organizations

 Captain Kleck's experience on the human base may have been confusing, but it offers clear insights for leaders navigating complex